mulka/ploverwiki/Stenography-Primer.md

 people who want to provide live verbatim transcription professionally.

 For learning, the best resource is [Learn Plover!](https://sites.google.com/site/ploverdoc/home) by Zack Brown.

+### Why isn't steno more popular than QWERTY?

+There are a number of possible reasons:

+1. Stenography was copyrighted for many many decades, which limited the amount of competition in the marketplace.
+1. The vendors decided to focus on high value products in market sectors where organizations would be willing to pay higher prices.
+1. It takes longer to learn how to write with steno than it does learning how to type.
+1. Plover software, and suitable low cost hardware, didn't exist until recently.

 ### How is Plover different from commercial steno programs?